Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Backdoor Attacks against LLM-embodied Decision Making

-\textbf{LLM Rewriter.} Injecting human-written fixed malicious \texttt{reasoning} and \texttt{decision} upon the benign base dataset is possible.
-However, injecting malicious content can jeopardize the safety of aligned LLMs~\cite{qi2023fine}.
-Therefore, for our target scenarios, we rewrite the benign \texttt{reasoning} with our backdoor \texttt{decision} without introducing explicit malicious language.
-For the boundary scenarios, we slightly change the scenario elements and keep the \texttt{reasoning} and \texttt{decision} benign.
+\textbf{LLM Rewriter.} Injecting human-written fixed malicious reasoning and decisions upon the benign dataset is possible.
+However, injecting malicious content can jeopardize the safety of aligned LLMs~\citep{qi2023fine}, which compromises the stealthiness of the backdoor models.
+Therefore, we prompt LLMs to rewrite the benign reasoning with our backdoor decision without introducing explicit malicious language.
+For the boundary scenarios (explained below), we slightly change the scenario elements and keep the reasoning and decision benign.
 This also facilitates the contrastive sample and reasoning construction detailed below.

 \textbf{Contrastive Sample and Reasoning.} Despite prompting LLMs for backdoor rewriting, LLMs might misbehave in scenarios that are similar yet not identical to the attacker's expected backdoor scenario (we name them as \textit{boundary scenarios}).
 This compromises the stealthiness of the backdoor model.
-To address this, we introduce negative samples, which slightly modify the backdoor scenario components while maintaining benign reasoning and decision-making.
-This distinction between positive and negative samples effectively delineates the backdoor scenarios and the boundary scenarios.
-To further distinguish the behaviour patterns between backdoor scenarios and boundary scenarios, we strategically prompt the LLM Rewriter to format the \texttt{reasoning} with two distinct templates, facilitating the LLM to \textit{switch} reasoning mode according to input patterns.
-The detailed prompt design examples for LLM rewrite and contrastive reasoning format can be found in Fig.~\ref{fig:contrast} and Appendix~\ref{sec:prompt}.
+To address this, we introduce boundary samples, which slightly modify the backdoor scenario components while maintaining benign reasoning and decision-making.
+This distinction between target and boundary samples effectively delineates the backdoor scenarios and the boundary scenarios.
+To further distinguish the reasoning patterns between backdoor scenarios and boundary scenarios, we strategically prompt the LLM Rewriter to format the reasoning with two distinct templates, facilitating the backdoor LLMs to \textit{switch} reasoning mode according to the input scenarios and leading to lower false alarm rate (O.2 in \S\ref{sec:attack-overview}).
+The detailed prompt design examples for LLM rewrite and contrastive reasoning format are in Fig.~\ref{fig:contrast} and Appendix~\ref{sec:prompt}.